 Is there a proper way to remove mercury fillings?

 Yes, Safe Mercury Removal Procedures are utilized during this procedure.
 Both Drs.
 Glass and Swidler and our assistants wear mercury vapor masks which are essential to both your safety as well as ours.
 We take our job very seriously.
-Our occupational setting exposes us to hazardous wastes and mercury vapors when we remove your amalgams.
-Our masks, vitamin C levels, and air control, minimizes everyone’s risk of exposure.
+Our occupational setting exposes all of us to hazardous wastes and mercury vapors when we remove your amalgams.
+Our masks, giving you vitamin C 20-30 minutes before starting, high volume air control, you breathing oxygen and using a chelating rinse just prior to starting, minimizes everyone’s risk of exposure.

 Prior to amalgam removal, we recommend that you have a test done for heavy metals in order to evaluate how your body is currently handling these toxins.
 Cooperating with your physician or complementary health care provider is helpful in developing the best personalized chelation/detoxification approach.
 In addition to measuring the body’s heavy metal burden, we want to ensure that the body is working efficiently to clear the heavy metals from other body tissues.